Join Here | Log In

 Another way that oxygen levels can drop in your body is during aerobic exercise.
 You know… like when it is New Year’s Day, and you decided to join the gym and run on the treadmill — for the first time in a year.
 Your muscles are suddenly using up oxygen faster than you can suck it in, leaving you gasping and feeling like you’re going to die.

-On a cellular or tissue level, hypoxia can occur in a number of situations.
+On a cellular or tissue level, hypoxia can occur in many situations.
 First, inflammation can cause hypoxia in a specific area of the body.
 For example, an inflamed joint due to arthritis will have a low supply of oxygen.
 Other conditions that cause hypoxia include heart disease, stroke, and kidney disease.
 HIF-1a levels show increases in all of these chronic inflammatory conditions.[ref][ref][ref]

 Cancer cells grow rapidly and need a lot of oxygen.
 Thus, they need more blood vessels to bring in the O2, and they need nutrients.

-HIF-1a is often upregulated or increased in cancer and helps with the promotion of tumor growth by creating more blood vessels to bring in oxygen.
+HIF-1a is very often upregulated or increased in cancer and helps promote tumor growth by creating more blood vessels to bring in oxygen.
 It is sometimes tested as a marker to predict the aggressiveness of the tumor.

-Getting more specific, one study showed HIF-1a increased in >90% of colon, lung, and prostate cancers.
+One study showed HIF-1a levels were increased in >90% of colon, lung, and prostate cancers.
 In addition to causing an increase in blood vessel formation (angiogenesis) to carry oxygen to the tumors, HIF-1a also decreases a cell’s DNA repair mechanism.
 This increases the rate of mutation in a cell, which is a big problem in tumor cells.
 Additionally, HIF-1a increases glucose transport, thus providing more energy to cancer cells.[ref][ref]

 What does HIF-1a do under normal conditions?

-When you have a normal amount of oxygen available, known as normoxia, the production of the HIF1a protein happens in cells while constantly being degraded by prolyl hydroxylases (PHDs).
+Under normal oxygen levels, known as normoxia, cells produce HIF1a and then quickly degrade it using enzymes called prolyl hydroxylases (PHDs).
 These PHDs are oxygen sensors, altering HIF-1a and degrading it when there is plenty of oxygen present in the cell.[ref]

 What happens if you increase HIF-1a under normal oxygen conditions?

 Researchers recently developed ways of inhibiting PHDs, thus allowing HIF-1A to be upregulated under normal oxygen conditions.
-These PHD (prolyl hydroxylase) inhibitors may be used for regenerating damaged tissue (increased blood vessel formation) or for treating specific types of anemia (stimulates red blood cell production).
+These PHD (prolyl hydroxylase) inhibitors may be used for regenerating damaged tissue (increased blood vessel formation) or for treating specific types of anemia since increased HIF1A stimulates red blood cell production.

 The flip side of encouraging HIF-1a under normoxia is that you really don’t want to encourage cancer growth.
 As a result, the use of PHD inhibitors only applies to specific conditions.